eternalseptember/rpi-test/README.md

 ## Tutorial

-Project is loosely based on [this tutorial](https://realpython.com/build-a-blog-from-scratch-django/#start-your-django-project).
-Using this as an inspiration for my personal blog project.
+Project is based on [this tutorial](https://realpython.com/build-a-blog-from-scratch-django/#start-your-django-project) that I'll be using as an inspiration for my personal blog project.

+Changes from the tutorial:

 * Did not implement the comments section.
 * Implemented static files for css.
+* Centered the admin panel.

 Things that I will eventually experiment with:

 * Should probably limit how many posts show on the front page, with forward and backward navigation links.
-* Centering the admin panel.
 * Rich-text editor, with image-uploading capabilities.
 * Commented out section for media files.
 Haven't tested that functionality yet.